 Roanoke's lead winemaker, Roman Roth, has made wine in his native Germany, Australia, and on Long Island's East End since 1992.
 Roman has a special affinity for the varietals we grow, and sees the Roanoke wines as a creative platform.
 Roman has won every award possible for a winemaker, but aspires to play striker for Bayer 04 Leverkusen.
 Widely known for his affinity with Merlot and Cabernet Franc, Roman's ability to make ageworthy Chardonnay is noteworthy.
 Roman's personal brand, The Grapes of Roth, made Wine Spectator's top 100 list, and celebrates Riesling and Merlot.
 You can read more about his wines here.

 Another artist on our team, George Fernandez spends his time at Roanoke in the vines.
 His attention to detail as a super realist painter transfers easily to critical canopy and cluster editing.
 George found himself inspired by Roanoke's late Vineyard Master, Gabby Pisacano, and says he can channel Gabby's energy when he's in the Twelve Rows block (this has been proven scientifically).
-2020 was George's fifth summer in the Roanoke vineyard, but before that he was a longtime wine club member.
+2021 is George's sixth summer in the Roanoke vineyard, but before that he was a longtime wine club member.
 He is not only our favorite guru, he's a wonderful friend.

 Roanoke owes much to our beloved Gabby Pisacano, who taught us how to grow Cabernet Franc, navigate life with joy, and work hard for things that are important.
 Gabs took meticulous care of the Twelve Rows block beginning in 2006, and through the epic 2015 vintage.
 You'd see him in the rows at 5 AM, sometimes in the rain, and in his last year worked the vines from his electric golf cart.
 His parting gift was not only a great vintage, but the confidence and skills for the next.